Blank

 3. Visa and work permit differences

 One of the biggest barriers to international hiring is the legal paperwork your employees need: work permits and visas.
-Here in the Middle East each country has its own visa types, processing times, and eligibility criteria, which can make cross-border or near-shoring a bit of a challenge.
+Each country has its own visa types, processing times, and eligibility criteria, which can make cross-border or near-shoring a bit of a challenge.

 So too can policy change.
 And that is why finding the right support for your international hiring process is critical.